This post may contain affiliate links.

 Oh hey, is that a snowflake?

-Paleo Clam Chowder that tastes amazingly authentic and is Whole30!
+New England Clam Chowder that tastes amazingly authentic and is Whole30!
+Paleo, gluten-free, grain-free and dairy-free!

 - 1 cup raw cashews